 The Ultimate Microlearning Guide for Online Courses

-Start your own microlearning course now!
-In our new guide, you will learn step by step how to build your own microlearning program.
+Start now with your own microlearning course!
+In our new guide, you will learn step by step how to build your own microlearning.
 With many tips and examples.

 The Idea Behind Microlearning: Short Learning Bites

-Microlearning, bite-sized learning, or Bite-sized Learning – all these terms point to one idea: Simplifying the learning process by breaking it down into small pieces.
-This works in corporate training just as well as in everyday life when, for example, you want to operate a device for the first time.
+Microlearning, bite-sized learning, or Bite-sized Learning – all these technical terms aim at one idea: Simplifying the learning process by breaking it down into small bites.
+This works in corporate training just as well as in everyday life, for example when you want to operate a device for the first time.

 Update August 2022: Are you interested in the topic of learning bites?
-Then also read the article about Learning Nuggets (Definitions + Examples) in our blog! 💡
+Then read the article about Learning Nuggets (Definition + Examples) on our blog! 💡

-The idea of microlearning: breaking down learning content into small pieces so that they are easier to process.
+The Idea of Microlearning: Breaking learning content into small bites, making them easier to process.

-If you want to offer content in the form of microlearning, ideally, you should start directly with small chunks.
-How this works, I described some time ago here: Microlearning – 3 Rules for Creating Learning Bites.
+If you want to offer content in the form of microlearning, ideally, you start directly with small bites.
+How that works, I described some time ago here: Microlearning – 3 Rules for Creating Learning Bites.

-Today, I will present concrete examples of microlearning.
-Here’s what short learning content can look like in everyday life and at work:
+Today, I present to you concrete examples of microlearning.
+Here’s how short learning content can look in everyday life and at work:

-In everyday life: As an alternative to disliked instructions
+In everyday life: As an alternative to unwanted instructions

 1. Example: Microlearning in Instructions

 When did you last read an instruction manual?
-Really read it?
-It’s probably been quite some time – at least that’s what a study examining our behavior regarding operating manuals suggests.
-“Life is too short to RTFM” is the name of the study: Life is too short to read manuals.
+I mean – really read it?
+It’s probably been quite a while – at least according to a study that examined our behavior toward operating instructions.
+"Life is too short to RTFM" is the title of the study: Life is too short to read manuals.

-The findings of the scientific study may not surprise us, but they provide us with some nice statistics on learning:
+The findings of the scientific study may not surprise us, but they do provide us with nice statistics on the topic of learning:

-People read only about 25% of instructions for devices in everyday life.
+People only read approximately 25% of instructions for devices in everyday life.

 The more educated a person is, the less they tend to read instructions.

-The younger they are, the less likely people are to read instructions.
+The younger the person, the less they read instructions.

-The reason: Instructions are often too complex and we associate them with negative emotions: It takes too long – Doesn’t help anyway – Doing it myself is quicker!
-The trend is towards “learning by doing” – especially among educated and younger individuals.
+The reason: Instructions are often too complex and we associate them with negative emotions: Takes too long – Doesn’t help anyway – Doing it myself is faster!
+The trend is towards “learning by doing” – especially among educated and young people.

-To not leave customers completely on their own, more and more companies are resorting to the concept of microlearning.
-This often includes not just the detailed manual for referencing a specific problem but also a very concise, usually illustrated quick-start guide for the first steps.
+To not leave customers completely alone, more and more companies are relying on the concept of microlearning.
+Often, along with a detailed manual for referencing a specific problem, there is also a very brief, usually illustrated quick-start guide for the first steps.

 Microlearning in everyday life works best as a quick-start guide: As few steps as possible, presented as simply as possible!